unraid/docs/docs/unraid-os/manual/applications.md

 can be running almost any OS, and then within that OS any application supported by the OS.
-Having said that there are several areas within the forums that are dedicated places for asking questions about VMs and it is likely that you will find appropriate threads for the most common OS.
+Having said that there are several areas within the forums that are dedicated places for asking questions about VMs and it is likely that you will find appropriate threads for the most common OSes.

 ## Plugins